jbchouinard/sixteen/README.md

 ## Changelog

+* 2016-11-07: Finished writing assembler.
+Functions for simple programs, need to test more thoroughly.
 * 2016-11-06: Wrote parser for assembler
 * 2016-10-25: Jump logic done, most of write location logic done.
 * 2016-10-24: The CPU control logic for read location and ALU is done.
 Memory chip w/out devices is done.